fern-api/fern/docs/services.md

 This page is about defining a REST service, which communciates over HTTP.

-_If you're interested in defining a realtime API (e.g. over WebSocket), you'll likely want to [define a channel](channels.md) instead._
+_If you're interested in \_defining a \_real-time_ API (_e.g. over WebSocket), you'll likely want to [define a channel](channels.md) instead._

 A service consists of **endpoints**.
 Each endpoint has a path and an associated HTTP method (e.g. `GET`, `POST`).

 ## Requests and responses

-Endpoints can optionally provided requests and responses, which are used as the HTTP message body.
+Endpoints can optionally provide requests and responses, which are used as the HTTP message body.

 ```diff-yaml diff-highlight
 types: